Contacts

 Some shoppers also look for contacts by brand, such as ACUVUE, Biofinity, Air Optix, DAILIES, ULTRA, Biotrue, and Precision1.
 Each brand provides its own range of lens types, materials, and features, so exploring different brands can help you find the lenses that best suit your eyes and lifestyle.

-Are Contacts For Astigmatism Different?
+Are Contacts for Astigmatism Different?

 Yes.
 Contacts for astigmatism are called toric lenses, and they're made to correct uneven curvature in the eye.
 A toric prescription includes extra values, such as cylinder and axis, which help the lens align properly on the eye.